abd-dahan/CTF-writeups/TryHackMe/TeamCW/TeamCW.md

 A comment in the file hints at a `script.old`.
 Requesting `http://team.thm/scripts/script.old` downloads the file, but it isn't directly viewable until renamed to `script.txt` locally.
-Once renamed, it turns out to be an older version of the script — this one including credentials for an FTP account.
+Once renamed, it turns out to be an older version of the script, this one including credentials for an FTP account.

 ### 3. Accessing FTP